 Sure, sports is primarily all about being an elite athlete, but the mental game is what tends to separate the good players from the truly great ones.
 Athletics is just as much about being physically superior as it is about being able to mentally dominate your opponents.
-While it isn’t widely discussed in the sports world, many of today’s greatest athletes utilize a mental skills coach or sports psychology gurus in order to master the mental aspects of their respective sport.
+While it isn’t widely discussed in the sports world, many of today’s greatest athletes utilize a mental skills coach, a sports psychology guru, or a famous sports psychologist in order to master the mental aspects of their respective sport.
 As you’ll see below, the list of athletes who use them consists of arguably many of the greatest athletes of all time.
 It’s like the late, great Yogi Berra once said, “Baseball is ninety percent mental.
 The other half is physical.”

 Moawad has also worked closely with Florida State athletics and Alabama coach Nick Saban, but he shaped his life around his favorite athlete of all-time, Derek Jeter.
 Moawad has studied Jeter at length in an attempt to discover what made him one of the greatest shortstops and one of the most clutch players in MLB history.
 “Just his leadership, his poise, his professionalism,” Wilson said about Jeter.
 “Also his clutchness and his consistency.”